 - Sift the flour and cocoa powder into a mixing bowl and then add the sugar, baking soda and salt and mix together.

-- Prepare your flax egg by mixing 1 and 1/2 Tbsp ground flaxseed meal with 4 and 1/2 Tbsp hot water from the kettle and leave it for a minute to become gloopy.
+- Prepare your flax egg by mixing 1 ½ Tablespoons ground flaxseed meal with 4 ½ Tablespoons hot water from the kettle and leave it for a minute to become gloopy.

-- Add in the soy milk, oil, vinegar and flax egg to the mixing bowl and mix in.
+- Add in the soy milk, vanilla, oil, vinegar and flax eggs to the mixing bowl and mix in.
 Use a hand whisk briefly just to remove any lumps.